yagmurpog/stupid-llm-chat/README.md

 ## Running
 - install the package:
-`pip install insertpackagenamehere` or `pipx install insertpackagenaemhere`
+`pip install dumbassllmchattingprogram` or `pipx install dumbassllmchattingprogram`
 - run the package
 - set your api key
 `key yourkeyhere`